What is Car Hire Excess Insurance?

 The SCDW that reduce the excess to zero might cost from €15 to €30 per day.
 One major advantage of paying the car hire company for SCDW is that the company will not require a large pre-authorisation on your credit card.
 Pre-authorisations can be as high as €2,500 with some of the low-cost rental companies.

-To avoid having to pay a massive excess and not to double the price of the rental, you can take out an Excess Reimbursement Insurance (ERI) policy from a third party insurance company.
+To avoid having to pay a massive excess and not to double the price of the rental, you can take out car hire excess insurance policy from a third party insurance company, such as CarInsuRent.
 This is normally far cheaper, and often more comprehensive than the cover offered by car hire companies, as it will cover tyres, wheels, undercarriage, roof and windscreen.
 You can buy a daily or annual policy.

 By buying excess insurance from CarInsuRent, you’ll be covered against excess charges of up to US$4,500.
 CarInsuRent offer annual insurance policies much cheaper than rental agencies.
 With European car insurance excess waiver annual policies starting from $89.90, this can easily be more cost-wise especially if you are making multiple bookings over a year.